coda/packs-sdk/docs/guides/basics/fetcher.md

 ### Form data

 To send data to a server that expects form input (`application/x-www-form-urlencoded`) use the `form` property of the request.
-It takes key-value pairs and automatically encodes, passes them in the body, and sets the correct `Content-Type` header.
+It takes a set of key-value pairs, requiring that all of the values are stings.
+It automatically encodes the data, passes them in the body, and sets the correct `Content-Type` header.

 ```ts
 let response = await context.fetcher.fetch({